Auxiliary constable

 Auxiliary constables or reserve constables (reserve constable has a different definition in British Columbia) are unpaid citizens in Canada who volunteer their time and skills to a police force.
 They are uniformed, unarmed members who perform a similar role to their UK counterparts in the Special Constabulary.
 Their main function is to supplement the police force with additional manpower, with duties varying by appointment, geographical location and the needs of the specific detachment/department.

 Durham Regional Police Auxiliary Unit

 Durham Regional Police (DRP) Auxiliary unit was created in 1977 and provide additional resources to the force.
 Auxiliary members are involved in community-based initiatives and may be paired with regular officers on patrol.
-There are 50 members in the unit with 38 as frontline officers.
+There are 90 members in the unit in total with 75 being auxiliary constables, 12 being auxiliary sergeants, 4 being auxiliary staff sergeants, and 1 being an auxiliary inspector.